amrayman88/SimpleDataStorage/readme.md

 - age

 ### Testing
-there are 7 test cases added using junit 5.
+there are 7 test cases added using junit 5 each has a test for the JSON and CSV format.

 - TestAdd: tests the adding function to make sure it works.
 - TestDelete: tests the delete function to make sure it works and tries to delete when there is no file (sometimes the delete have some permission errors).